Carmen Amaya: Medals and recognition awards

 Carmen's flamenco legacy is still valid to this day as an example of dancing with force, meter, intensity and power and a way of expression which brought an end to the sweetness of flamenco which had endured until that point.
-The famous producer Sol Hurok described Carmen as “The Human Vesuvius.”
+The famous producer Sol Hurok described Carmen as "The Human Vesuvius."
 Carmen Amaya has been the incarnation of the flamenco dance par excellence.
 She has danced in numerous films.

+On 2 November 2023, Google celebrated her 110th birthday with a Google Doodle.